Skip to content

 Airline Lounges

-Airline lounges are operated by airlines to provide a premium service to their premium guests.
 Access to these lounges is usually included if you are travelling first, business, or club class.
 Access varies from airline to airline so it is always worth checking if your flight ticket includes entry.

 This information may also be printed on your ticket.

-You cannot buy access to these lounges either online or through a membership scheme.
+You cannot buy access to these lounges.

-British Airways Lounges – read the details of who can access their lounges
+British Airways Lounges – read the details of who can access their lounges for example.

 Independent Lounges

-Most airport lounges are operated by independent providers.
-They may run lots of lounges, like Aspire lounges, or just one such as The Yorkshire Lounge.
+They may run multiple lounges, like Aspire Lounges, or just one such as The Yorkshire Lounge.

-You can generally buy access to these lounges directly, through the airport website, through an online site such as Lounge Pass or through a lounge membership scheme.
+You can generally buy access to these lounges directly, through the airport website, through an online site such as Lounge Pass, or through a lounge membership scheme.

 Are Airport Lounges Worth Paying For?

 Now you know a bit about the types of airport lounges you might be asking yourself whether it is worth buying access.
-Here are the main points to consider;

 • Perhaps you are a nervous flyer and appreciate a calmer environment.
 Airports can be very noisy and overwhelming and a lounge can be a much nicer space to be in.
+It certainly helps my pre-flight nerves!

-How Do I Access an Airport Lounge?
+How Do Airport Lounges Work?

 There are several ways to get airport lounge access.